dawsonxiong/LaTeX.ly/README.md

 - But in my first four attempts, my model had surprisingly low accuracy
   - In the CROHME dataset, there were many innacurate symbols
   - After slowly cleaning my dataset, 5 models later, I had created one that was **90%+ more accurate than Tesseract **
 - Approaching and learning something new is scary.
-But I learned not to be afraid to restart, if it means getting on the right track.
+But I learned not to be afraid to restart, if it means getting on the right track